- Workplace automation is widely available, often taking the form of software tools in commonly used programs.

-As data sets become more thorough and available, and as software learns to draw on more sources and synthesize more data points, Sharma said, contextual information in human decision-making will only improve.
-Machine learning, then, will serve as a supplement (perhaps even an enhancement) to human knowledge.
-Combine those capabilities with improved data retention through the internet of things (IoT) and the possibilities are seemingly endless.
+As data sets become more thorough and available, and as software draws on more sources and synthesizes more data points, contextual information in human decision-making will only improve.
+Machine learning will serve as a supplement to – or perhaps even an enhancement to – human knowledge.
+Combine AI capabilities with improved data retention through the Internet of Things (IoT), and the possibilities are endless.

-Townes proposed that a shift toward more attractive user experiences is already underway.
-In an attempt to make interacting with these tools more natural and intuitive, companies will begin tailoring AI and automated technologies for a more organic, human experience, he said.
+Townes proposed that a shift toward more attractive user experiences with machine learning programs is already underway.
+To make interacting with these tools more natural and intuitive, he said companies will begin tailoring AI and automated technologies for a more organic, human experience.

-“Things will get more and more accessible," he said.
+“Things will get more and more accessible,” Sharma said.
 “These technologies will never replace the human being, but they will relieve the human being of the things that are less valuable, relatively speaking.
-(Humans) will be able to instead focus on those things that require creativity and touch; we'll see more accessible, better experiences, and we’ll see human beings move to their highest and best use.”
+[Humans] will be able to instead focus on those things that require creativity and touch.
+We’ll see more accessible, better experiences, and we’ll see human beings move to their highest and best use.”

 Easing the pain of transition

-When it comes to supporting those left behind in an automated economy, there are more questions than answers, and there are many competing perspectives.
-Some, like Fred Goff, CEO of Jobcase, anticipate that expanded access to educational and networking opportunities will offer workers the opportunity to remake their careers and find a way in the new economy to support themselves and their families.
+When it comes to supporting those left behind in an automated economy, there are more questions than answers, with many competing perspectives.
+Some observers, like Jobcase CEO Fred Goff, anticipate that expanded access to educational and networking opportunities will offer workers the opportunity to remake their careers.
+They will find a way in the new economy to support themselves and their families.

 “The same kind of tech that displaces certain workers also opens up new opportunities,” Goff said.
-“Work life has changed to the point where everyone is essentially their own free agent; managing yourself has really become the theme in the last 10 years, and so we’re trying to empower people through tools and open-ended community.”
+“Work life has changed to the point where everyone is essentially their own free agent.
+Managing yourself has become the theme in the last 10 years, and so we’re trying to empower people through tools and open-ended community.”

-Jobcase itself is a community of 70 million people, including experts and professionals in a variety of industries.
-As far as education goes, Goff pointed to resources like Khan Academy, which offers free courses on topics like economics and coding.
-Certifying the skills learned on these platforms, Goff said, will likely come increasingly from completing freelance tasks, rather than from academic institutions.
+Jobcase is a community of 70 million people, including experts and professionals in various industries.
+In terms of education, Goff pointed to resources like Khan Academy, which offers free courses on various topics, such as economics and coding.
+Certifying the skills learned on these platforms will likely come increasingly from completing freelance tasks, rather than from academic institutions.

-“The rise of platforms for gigs and 1099 labor are increasingly breaking down this notion of (skill certification)," Goff said.
+“The rise of platforms for gigs and 1099 labor are increasingly breaking down the notion of skill certification,” Goff said.
 “It might still be difficult to get that full-time job, but building on contracted experience is a way to give that competency verification.
 In the education and training world, it means decoupling the certification of your education from the delivery of your education.”

-In other words, the people you’ve worked with would increasingly certify your skill set and level of competence, rather than an established institution with a four-year degree program.
+The people you’ve worked with will increasingly serve as proof of your skill set and level of competence, rather than an established institution offering a four-year degree program.

-Others, like James Wallace, co-founder of Exponential University, see a future that eschews the conventional notion of jobs altogether.
-Wallace said that by embracing automation and high tech, individuals could be empowered to create incomes on their own, without the need of a traditional, hierarchical company.
+James Wallace, co-founder of Exponential Ventures, sees an automated future that eschews the conventional notion of jobs altogether.
+Wallace said that by embracing automation and high tech, individuals could be empowered to create incomes on their own.
+This would negate the need for a traditional, hierarchical company.

-“We’re living through something now that is unfortunate but necessary pain,” Wallace said.
+“We’re living through unfortunate but necessary pain,” Wallace said.
 “The conversation should be how to reduce those growing pains.
 The reality is the ultimate effect of automation is something very positive for everyone.”